lllyasviel/ControlNet/README.md

 We provide 9 Gradio apps with these models.

-All test images can be found at the folder "test_imgs".
+All test images can be found in the folder "test_imgs".

 ## ControlNet with Canny Edge